IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-content/plugins/rjsf-attribute-editor-block/README.md

 The attributes should be rendered into the Inspector Panel of the Gutenberg Sidebar using [JSON Schema](https://rjsf-team.github.io/react-jsonschema-form/) file using [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form).

 _The Gutenberg Block does not need to have any other purpose than acting as a show case for rendering block attributes using a JSON Schema definition._

 It would be perfect if this package would provide a WordPress plugin

 - declaring a custom Gutenberg block

-- The block attributes should declare a single property of type `object`.
+- The block attributes should declare a single property of type `object` storing the data entered by the user in our rendered form.

   The object will be used as a wrapper for our block attributes defined in a separate [JSON Schema](https://rjsf-team.github.io/react-jsonschema-form/) file

 - the block attributes should be rendered into the Inspector Panel of the Gutenberg Sidebar using [JSON Schema](https://rjsf-team.github.io/react-jsonschema-form/) file using [react-jsonschema-form](https://rjsf-team.github.io/react-jsonschema-form/)

+- develop a JSON Schema for a form collecting - let's say the user name, family name and email at first (or anything else you want to render later on in the block).
+The JSON schema and the JSON schema UI can be provided directly from the block.json file (see block implementation stub, it's already there)

+  > If you have a better idea for a use case, feel free to implement it !

+  Use the [react-jsonschema-form Playground](https://rjsf-team.github.io/react-jsonschema-form/) to design your form and to get a clue about the JSON Schema definition.

+- render the collected data in the block preview in a nice way

 - has a 'usage' section this this `README.md` file explaining how to showcase the plugin.